AsbjrnJacobsen/TwitterSystem/README.md

 | 6    | deployments.yaml   | `kubectl apply -f deployments.yaml` | Deployment of pods with replicas. |
 | 7    | ingress.yaml       | `kubectl apply -f ingress.yaml`   | Nginx ingress to route traffic. |

+## Security in Microservices
+As a first security messure, the deployment in either docker compose or kubernetes has been isolated from the host network, such that the only way into the system is through the gateway/ingress point.
+This effectively avoids the problem of abuse of internal services.

+Addtional messures can be taken such that inter-service communication is secured.
+In the case of this system, there is no security strengthening in doing so, and therefore it has been left as is.

 # Compulsory Assignment # 1
 ## Design, Architecture, and Scoping